philipp-gaspar/whats-cooking/README.md

 ## Notebooks

-IPython noteooks for this analysis can be found inside the `notebooks` folder.
+IPython notebooks for this analysis can be found inside the `notebooks` folder.

 <p align="center">
 :snake::notebook:
 </p>

  * `Exploratory Data Analisis` - Several plots and valuable insights about the dataset.
- * `Deep Learning for Text` - First model tentative using a deep neural network as the multiclassification model and TF-IDF for text representation.
+ * `Deep Learning for Text` - First model tentative using a deep neural network as the multiclassification model and TF-IDF text representation.